 Those with little or no prior experience of writing drama for the screen.

 Those who’ve completed the course have continued to develop their screenwriting practice in a variety of ways.
 Some have found collaborators to produce their short film screenplays, with several receiving development and production funding through regional and national schemes and going on to screen at film festivals internationally.
 Many have gone on to craft speculative television drama and feature film screenplays and have formed supportive screenwriters’ groups to provide feedback on works-in-progress.
-Others have placed highly in national and international screenplay competitions - with one a successful finalist in the BBC’s Sharps initiative.
-Several have gained places on MA Screenwriting programmes at ESSAMA, Bournemouth and elsewhere.
+Others have placed highly in national and international screenplay competitions.
+Several have gained places on MA Screenwriting programmes at Screen Academy Scotland, Bournemouth and elsewhere.

 Here’s what past participants have said about the course....